Ah, The Room. One of the most hilariously inept movies of all time. Is it any surprise it has its share of

 - Even funnier because the lady seems to be one line behind in the script.

 - When Johnny has just had a fight with Lisa offscreen, and furiously talks to himself before noticing his friend Mark is there.

 - The above line deserves a second mention solely for Johnny's read of "I did NOT."
 His head swivels like he's unhinging his jaw, and the word "not" comes out sounding like some kind of mildly annoyed farm animal.
-Honestly, that one word was the funniest part of the film for me.
+That one word was the funniest part of the film for many.

 - That seconds-long scene took three hours to shoot.
 Three hours.
 For the sole reason that Wiseau just couldn't get it right, and what's in in the movie is actually the best take they had.